 Online donation with the Royal Bank of Canada:

-This is available only to RBC clients.
+This is available only to RBC clients at this time.
 Select Canadian Guide Dogs for the Blind as the Payee and enter donation amount.
-You must have your individual Donor ID which can be requested by email at email@example.com by giving your name and address, or by phoning our office at (613) 692-7777 and speaking with our Bookkeeping Department.
+You must have your individual Donor ID, which can be requested by email at email@example.com by giving your name and address, or by phoning our office at (613) 692-7777 and speaking with our Donations Department.

 Cheque or Money Order: